“I’m Sick of Taking Meds!”

 When our son, Alex, was in high school, he went through periods during which he stopped taking his medicine.
 His reasons varied: Sometimes he forgot, and other times he was frustrated by having to take medicine every day.
 Knowing that he could be impulsive and daring, we were worried until we got through those rough spots.

 One thing we learned: Nagging your teen to take medication doesn’t work.
-Imagine an irritable women being asked by her husband, “Did you take your hormone pill today?”
 Many teenagers don’t mind taking their medication because they know that it helps them succeed in school, sharpens focus, and improves their driving skills.
 The big challenge is to make it a consistent thing.
-Here are some strategies that worked for us, and, I’m sure, will work for you.
+Here are some strategies for how to get kids to take medicine.

 Don’t assume the worst.
 “Medication refusal,” which sometimes occurs during adolescence, may be “medication forgetfulness.”
 If parents mistakenly assume the worst — that the teenager is willfully refusing to take the medication — it will set off a power struggle.
 A teen will tune you out or flush the pill down the toilet to get even.